5 Tips To Use Countif For Greater Than In Excel

 4. Handle Errors Gracefully

 While working with formulas, errors may arise.
-Using the IFERROR
+Using the IFERROR function with COUNTIF can prevent these errors from causing disruptions in your analysis:

 =IFERROR(COUNTIF(A1:A10, ">10"), 0)

-With this formula, if there’s an error in counting, it will return 0 instead of an error message, keeping your spreadsheet clean.
+With this formula, if thereβs an error in counting, it will return 0 instead of an error message, keeping your spreadsheet clean.

 5. Use Excel Tables for Enhanced Data Management